jsthomas/jsthomas.github.io/content/ocaml-dream-api.md

 a 500 server error response.
 To handle this situation more gracefully, I introduced `json_receiver`.
 If the parser passed to `json_receiver` succeeds on the request body, the results are passed to the inner handler.
 Otherwise, the server responds with a `400 Bad Request`.
-This helps avoid introducing many `try/with` blocks across all of the handlers that need to parse JSON input.
+Re-using `json_receiver` across my endpoints allows me to avoid introducing a`try/with` block any time time I need to handle JSON input.

 I decided to manage models in a separate library, `Models`.
 The build tool, `dune`, made this easy to do; I just needed separate